strwise/documentation/docs/administration/service-packages.md

 ## Package Features {#package-features}

-> work in progress

-A feature represents a resource that the customer can consume or access through a Service Package.
-For example, a feature can represent the maximum number of participants that can join a meeting, or the maximum number of minutes that a customer have to a web meeting.
-Packages can have multiple features, each one representing a different resource that the customer can consume or access.
+Package Features are the specific resources or services that a customer can access or consume when they subscribe to a Service Package.
+Each feature represents a unique aspect of the service that the customer can utilize.
+For instance, a feature could represent the maximum number of participants that can join a meeting, or the maximum number of minutes that a customer can use for a web meeting.

+Each Service Package can include multiple features, with each one representing a different resource that the customer can consume or access.
+It's important to note that each package can only have one feature of each type, and these are uniquely identified by the feature code.

+### Defining Package Features

+When defining features for a Service Package, consider the following:

+- **Identify the Resources**: Determine what resources or services the customer will be able to access or consume when they subscribe to the package.
+- **Define the Limits**: For each resource, define the limits or allowances.
+This could be the maximum number of participants for a meeting, the maximum number of minutes for a web meeting, etc.
+- **Assign a Unique Feature Code**: Each feature should have a unique code for identification purposes.

+### Managing Package Features

+Managing package features involves adding, updating, or removing features from a Service Package.
+This can be done through the platform's management interface or API.

+Remember, the goal of defining and managing package features is to create Service Packages that meet the diverse needs and preferences of your customers.
+By offering packages with different features, you can cater to a wider customer base and provide more value to your customers.

 ## Package Providers